Image

 Food Allergen Management at Penn State

-To ensure allergens of food served are known and communicated to guests, Penn State uses the following practices:
+Penn State uses the following practices to ensure allergens of food served are known and communicated to guests:

-- Refusal of substitutes from vendors unless explicitly approved by the Registered Dietitian’s Office
+• Refusal of substitutes from vendors unless explicitly approved by RDO

 Menu Item Cards